ivpk/uapi/draft/openapi/docs.md

 - Ownership and naming

-SDSA has the exclusive right to register `org` and `is` values in the data.gov.lt catalog and to resolve disputes among Agents.
+State Digital Solution Agency has the exclusive right to register `publisher` and `is` values in the data.gov.lt catalog and to resolve disputes among Public Organizations.

 An Agent has the right to choose `service`, `dataset`, `model`, and `property` values, provided that these values conform to the syntax rules of this and [DSA specification](https://ivpk.github.io/dsa/).